salsita/inStyle/README.md

   color: white
 ```

-Now imagine adding some different media queries for these anchors and working more elements, you know the pain.
-Such rather common CSS patterns can get very bad very fast.
+Now imagine adding some different media queries for these anchors and working more elements.
+Such rather common CSS patterns can get very bad very fast, decreasing readability and maintainability. _(Where should this stuff go anyway?)_

 What if you could do this instead?